lukaszbudnik/keycloak-kubernetes/aws-eks-deployment.md

 # Deploy Keycloak to AWS EKS

-You can follow up below instructions together with the following YouTube video: [Deploying Keycloak cluster to AWS EKS](https://youtu.be/BuNZ7bjbzOQ).
+You can follow below instructions together with my YouTube video: [Deploying Keycloak cluster to AWS EKS](https://youtu.be/BuNZ7bjbzOQ).

-A part of standard Kubernetes tools like `kubectl` and `helm` below example uses [eksctl](https://eksctl.io) to automate provisioning of the AWS infrastructure.
+Apart of standard Kubernetes tools like `kubectl` and `helm` below example uses [eksctl](https://eksctl.io) to automate provisioning of the AWS infrastructure.

 Things are changing over time, the original video was recorded back in 2021.
 I refreshed below instructions in October 2022 (EKS now requires CSI ESB for PVC, external-dns chart stopped working and Route53 entry needs to be added manually).